-The members of the Corporation's Board of Directors as at December 31, 2022 together with a brief description of their other positions held and business experience for the last five years are enumerated as follows:
+The members of the Corporation's Board of Directors as at December 31, 2023 together with a brief description of their other positions held and business experience for the last five years are enumerated as follows:

-BOBBY CHENG SAI CHONG, British, aged seventy-four (74), has been a director of the Corporation since September 18, 2006 and has been appointed as the Chairman of the Board of Directors on July 23, 2009.
+BOBBY CHENG SAI CHONG, British, aged seventy-five (75), has been a director of the Corporation since September 18, 2006 and has been appointed as the Chairman of the Board of Directors on July 23, 2009.
 He has more than thirty (30) years experience in banking and finance.
 He attended the Barnard College in Hong Kong and took up a course in Commerce and Finance.

-DIONISIO E. CARPIO, JR., Filipino, aged seventy-six (76), has been a director of the Corporation since 1998 and its President from September 2006 up to present.
+DIONISIO E. CARPIO, JR., Filipino, aged seventy-seven (77), has been a director of the Corporation since 1998 and its President from September 2006 up to present.
 He was the treasurer of the Corporation from 1998 to 2006.
 He is currently also a director of Manila Exposition Complex, Inc. Mr. Carpio holds a Bachelor of Science degree in Mechanical Engineering from the De La Salle University and a Masters degree in Business Management from the Asian Institute of Management.
 He has more than forty (40) years experience in commercial, investment and trust banking, as well as line management.

-EDNA D. REYES, Filipino, aged seventy-five (75), has been a director of the Corporation since 2000 and was its Treasurer between 2006 and 2007.
+EDNA D. REYES, Filipino, aged seventy-six (76), has been a director of the Corporation since 2000 and was its Treasurer between 2006 and 2007.
 She was also the Chairperson of the Board of MAIC until April 27, 2017.
 She has more than forty (40) years of experience in banking, particularly in international and correspondent banking as well as foreign operations.
 She has a Bachelor of Science degree in Commerce from the University of Santo Tomas.

-PAULINE C. TAN, Filipino, aged fifty-three (53), has been a director of the Corporation since 2009.
+PAULINE C. TAN, Filipino, aged fifty-four (54), has been a director of the Corporation since 2009.
 She has been the treasurer and compliance officer of the Corporation since September 20, 2007.
 She worked in The Hong Kong Chinese Bank Limited in 1994.
 She was a director of Lippo Securities, Inc. and of MAIC from 1995 to 1999 and of Manila Exposition Complex, Inc. from 1995 to 2000 and from 2012 to the present.
 She was also the Managing Director of Sun Hung Kai Securities Philippines, Inc. from 1999 to June 2000.
 She has a Bachelor of Arts degree in Mass Communication from St. Scholastica's College.

-MAGHER S. BAUL, Filipino, aged thirty-four (34) was elected as a director of the Corporation on January 11, 2019.
-She is a Junior Partner at Jovellanos-Kho, Malcontento and Associates Law Offices (formerly Kho, Bustos, Malcontento and Argosino Law Offices).
+MAGHER S. BAUL, Filipino, aged thirty-five (35) was elected as a director of the Corporation on January 11, 2019.
+She is a Managing Partner at Mendiola Baul Valenzuela Law Office (formerly Jovellanos-Kho Yu Mendiola Pabalate Law Office).
 Ms. Baul is a member of the Philippine bar.
 She holds a Bachelor of Science in Legal Management and a Bachelor of Laws degree from San Beda College.

-RODOLFO B. FERNANDEZ, Filipino, aged sixty-six (66), has more than thirty-five years of experience in banking, particularly in Trust and Estate Planning, Corporate and Retail Banking, Compliance and Good Governance and as Chief Legal Officer and General Counsel.
-Atty.
-Fernandez is an Independent Director of Crown Equities, Inc. and a Director and Legal Consultant of RG Financial Services Inc. He is a member of the Integrated Bar of the Philippines and the Tax Management Association of the Philippines and holds a Bachelor of Laws degree from the University of the Philippines.
+RODOLFO B. FERNANDEZ, Filipino, aged sixty-seven (67) has more than thirty-five years of experience in banking particularly in Trust and Estate Planning, Corporate and Retail Banking, Compliance, Audit and Good Governance and as Chief Legal Officer or General Counsel.
+He is a Lead Independent Director of Crown Equities; a Director / Legal Consultant of RG Financial Services Inc.; a director of The Organization of Property Stakeholders Inc. He is a member of the Integrated Bar of the Philippines.
+He holds a Bachelor of Laws degree from the University of the Philippines.